 2 Hough Green Rd

 Pleasant, well decorated open plan pub.
 Emphasis on food but drinkers still well catered for.
 At weekends a third changing real ale is often available.
-Has gas & coal fires.
+Has gas and coal fires.
 Several distinct seating areas leading to a quiet and relaxed ambience.
 Brunch is sevved 10am to 12pm, then the full menu applies with both vegetarian and vegan selections.

 (0151) 424 5143